Literacy Plan

 Small Flexible Groups can be:

-- Guided Reading - Using a teacher chosen text, the teacher works with small temporary groups of students to develop their processing strategies as they read a variety of increasingly challenging texts
+- Guided Reading - Using a teacher chosen text, the teacher works with small temporary groups of students to develop their processing strategies as they read a variety of increasingly challenging text

 - Needs-based - Teachers differentiate instruction for students based on formative assessments